Hopp til innhold

 Popular seafood dishes in Oslo

-Fish soup A traditional dish that goes back hundreds of years.
+Fish soup- A traditional dish that goes back hundreds of years.

-Shrimp — an iconic summer meal in Oslo.
+Shrimp- an iconic summer meal in Oslo.

-Halibut and cod — two classic fish that are often on the menu in good fish restaurants.
+Halibut and cod- two classic fish that are often on the menu in good fish restaurants.

 Tips for choosing fresh fish

-• Eyes should be clear and shiny
+• The eyes must be clear and shiny

 • The smell should be fresh and mild